Abhishek-2604/TRANsFoRMEr-Text-generation-with-temperature/README.md

 # Transformer based text generation

-A clean, well-commented implementation of a GPT-style autoregressive transformer for language modeling, trained on WikiText-103.
+A implementation of a GPT autoregressive transformer for language modeling, trained on WikiText-103.

 ---